shiipou/shiipou/README.md

 I'm a professional software developer since 2016, but I've made my first own retro game in 2009. that my real first development project.

+I'm a VR enthusiast, I think it can really change the gaming if company and user take the risk to go on it.

+My mains projects in V but sometimes I do Dart (Flutter), TypeScript (Deno and Node), Java (Springboot or not), bash, or C/C++.

 ### - Here are some quick news about me: